-4. Meets at least two of the following conditions:

-- a.
-The student has an attendance rate of at least ninety-three per cent (93%) during the twelfth grade year. - b.
-The student takes at least four full-year or equivalent courses during the twelfth grade year and has at least a grade point average of 2.5 on a 4.0 scale for the courses completed during the twelfth grade year. - c.
-During the twelfth grade, the student completed a capstone project. - d.
-During the twelfth grade, the student completed one hundred twenty hours of work in a community service role or in a position of employment, including internships, work study, co-ops, and apprenticeships. - e.
+- 4. Meets at least two of the following conditions: - a.
+For a student who entered ninth grade for the first time on or after July 1, 2014, but prior to July 1, 2016, the student has an attendance rate of at least 93% during the twelfth grade year. - b.
+The student takes at least four full-year or equivalent courses during the twelfth grade year and has at least the following grade point average: - i.
+For a student who entered ninth grade for the first time on or after July 1, 2014, but prior to July 1, 2016, 2.5 on a 4.0 scale for the courses completed during the twelfth grade year; - ii.
+For a student who entered ninth grade for the first time on or after July 1, 2016, but prior to July 1, 2017, a cumulative 2.5 on a scale of 4.0 for the courses completed during the eleventh and twelfth grade years. - c.
+During the twelfth grade, the student completed a capstone project.
+However, in the case of a student who entered ninth grade for the first time on or after July 1, 2016, but prior to July 1, 2017, the capstone project shall comply with guidance developed by the ODE describing the components of a successful capstone project and the process for evaluating each component. - d.
+During the twelfth grade, the student completed 120 hours of work in a community service role or in a position of employment, including internships, work study, co-ops, and apprenticeships.
+However, in the case of a student who entered ninth grade for the first time on or after July 1, 2016, but prior to July 1, 2017, the student's completion of such work shall comply with guidance developed by the ODE describing requirements for District approval and verification of the work. - e.
 The student earned three or more transcripted credit hours under the College Credit Plus program, at any time during high school. - f.
-The student passed an Advanced Placement or International Baccalaureate course, and received a score of three or higher on the corresponding Advanced Placement examination or a score of four or higher on the corresponding International Baccalaureate examination, at any time during high school. - g.
+The student passed an Advanced Placement or International Baccalaureate course, and received a score of three or higher on the corresponding Advanced Placement examination or a score of four or higher on the corresponding International Baccalaureate examination, at any time during high school.

+- g.
 The student earned at least a level three score on each of the "reading for information," "applied mathematics," and "locating information" components of the job skills assessment selected by the State Board of Education under O.R.C. §3301.0712(G), or a comparable score on similar components of an successor version of that assessment. - h.
 The student obtained an industry-recognized credential, as described under O.R.C. §3302.03(B)(2)(d), or a group of credentials equal to at least three total points. - i.
 The student satisfies the conditions required to receive an OhioMeansJobs-readiness seal.